goharbor/harbor/docs/user_guide.md

 Use the **Project Creation** drop-down menu to set which users can create projects.
 Select **Everyone** to allow all users to create projects.
 Select **Admin Only** to allow only users with the Administrator role to create projects.
 ![browse project](img/new_proj_create.png)

-### Managing self registration
+### Managing self-registration
 You can manage whether a user can sign up for a new account.
-This option is not availiable if you use LDAP authentication.
+This option is not available if you use LDAP authentication.
 ![browse project](img/new_self_reg.png)

 ### Managing verification of remote certificate